benbelly/message_passing/readme.md

 * Use standard C++ for portability.
 * Clients should not need to use any threading primitives directly.
-* In many cases, degree of parallelization (e.g. how many threads could be supported) is a domain consideration, not a generic library concern.
-This number should be provided by client code when desired.
+* In many cases, degree of parallelization (e.g. how many threads could be supported) is a domain consideration, not a library concern.
+This number should be provided by client code.
-* Serialization of messages must be possible in order to support an Active Object pattern.
+* Single-thread queues must be possible in order to support an Active Object pattern.

 To Do:
 -
 * Create an example of actors passing messages using these classes.
-* Support multiple serial queues.
-* Support multiple sets of parallel queues.
 * Examine exception safety.
 Even examples can improve on this.
 * Support 'tagged' queues so that clients can get a particular work queue.
 * Thread_pool running state management is ugly.
 Clean it up.
-* I have been challenged to use a single thread pool to support both parallel and serial queues.
-I may do this, since it sounds interesting.
-More fun than useful, I suppose.
 * Currently all threads in a thread-pool are created at once.
 I am interested in delaying thread creation until there is work for the thread to do.
 Again, this may be more fun than valuable to an example library.